This article was first published on The Simple Sum.

 And while you may be able to take more risk when you’re younger, you usually start with less money too, which means that you’ll have to figure out how to prioritise your savings allocation.

-Most of us graduate and start our first jobs in our early 20s.
+Most of us graduate and start our first jobs in our early twenties.
 At this age, you likely don’t have a lot of financial commitments, which makes this a great time to start building your savings.

 You may be eager to start investing those savings, but you need to cover your financial bases – having an emergency fund and insurance protection – else, you may find yourself forced to cash out on your investments at the wrong time.

-Make sure you put your emergency fund in a liquid interest-bearing bank account that keeps up with the inflation rate.
+Admist rising influation, make sure you put your emergency fund in a liquid interest-bearing bank account that keeps up with the inflation rate.
 A high-yield bank savings account or a cash management fund are some options that you may consider.

 Getting sufficient relevant insurance protection can tide you through these medical emergencies.
 Therefore, it is important to get yourself covered while you are young and healthy.

 Shorter-term goals can be worked towards via lower-risk investments such as money market funds, cash funds, and short-term bonds to earn a potential return on your savings without exposing your cash to too much volatility.
-Meanwhile, depending on your risk appetite, you may consider investing some of your retirement savings in the stock market, which may fluctuate in the short term but in the long term.
+Meanwhile, depending on your risk appetite, you may consider investing some of your retirement savings in the stock market, which may fluctuate in the short term but generally trend upwards in the long term.

 Make sure to also review your insurance coverage at this stage as you may require additional coverage due to the increase in your income.

-By this point, you’re well into your career, and hopefully, your income will have increased since your 20s.
+By this point, you’re well into your career, and hopefully, your income will have increased since your twenties.
 Along with increased income, most of us would have some form of financial commitment such as a family and a mortgage.

 Planning for it when they’re still young will give you ample time to build your child’s education fund.
 Because you’ll have 10 to 15 years to contribute to the said education fund, you can consider investing it in moderate-risk assets that can potentially grow over time.